-- the review of the systems established to ensure compliance with legal and regulatory requirements, codes of conduct and the implementation of policies and procedures; - the testing of the reliability and timeliness of the regulatory reporting; - mitigating risks through risk based audit - 7.4 All functional departments should ensure that the operational risk management department is kept fully informed of new developments, initiatives, products and operational changes to ensure that all associated risks are identified at an early stage. - Audit should periodically validate that the bank's operational risk management framework is being implemented effectively across the bank.
+the review of the systems established to ensure compliance with legal and regulatory requirements, codes of conduct and the implementation of policies and procedures;

+- the testing of the reliability and timeliness of the regulatory reporting; - mitigating risks through risk based audit

+7.4 All functional departments should ensure that the operational risk management department is kept fully informed of new developments, initiatives, products and operational changes to ensure that all associated risks are identified at an early stage.

+- Operational risk groups are likely to focus on regulatory liaison, operational risk measures, best practice in areas involving risk quantification such as model risk, new products approval and optimising operations and processes.
+Audit should periodically validate that the bank's operational risk management framework is being implemented effectively across the bank.
 To the extent that the audit function is involved in oversight of the operational risk management framework, the Board should ensure that the independence of the audit function is maintained.
 This independence may be compromised if the audit function is directly involved in the operational risk management process.
-The audit function may provide valuable input to those responsible for operational risk management, but should not itself have direct operational risk management responsibilities. - Examples of what an independent evaluation of operational risk should review include the following:

-The effectiveness of the bank's risk management process and overall control environment with respect to operational risk;

-- The bank's methods for monitoring and reporting its operational risk profile, including data on operational losses and other indicators of potential operational risk; - The bank's procedures for the timely and effective resolution of operational risk events and vulnerabilities; - The effectiveness of the bank's operational risk mitigation efforts, such as the use of insurance; - The quality and comprehensiveness of the bank's disaster recovery and business continuity plans - To ensure that, where banks are part of a financial group, there are procedures in place to ensure that operational risk is managed in an appropriate and integrated manner across the group.
+The audit function may provide valuable input to those responsible for operational risk management responsibilities. - Examples of what an independent evaluation of operational risk should review include the following: - The effectiveness of the bank's risk management process and overall control environment with respect to operational risk; - The bank's methods for monitoring and reporting its operational risk profile, including data on operational losses and other indicators of potential operational risk; - The bank's procedures for the timely and effective resolution of operational risk events and vulnerabilities; - The effectiveness of the bank's operational risk mitigation efforts, such as the use of insurance; - The quality and comprehensiveness of the bank's disaster recovery and business continuity plans - To ensure that, where banks are part of a financial group, there are procedures in place to ensure that operational risk is managed in an appropriate and integrated manner across the group.
 In performing this assessment, cooperation and exchange of information with other supervisors, in accordance with established procedures, may be necessary.